 I like to look at a 10 day range, excluding any days where I didn’t use Procreate very much.
 If you can find at least 3 days in the past 10 days where you exclusively, or almost exclusively, used Procreate, that will be your best bet.
 Take the average battery life from those 3 days and you’ll have a good sense.

 Ok, so now that we have a good sense of how much of your iPad battery power your Procreate app is taking up, let’s talk through some tips for extending your battery life as long as possible.

 By default, Procreate automatically creates a time-lapse video every time you sit down to draw.
 To save battery power, turn this off, and only use the time-lapse recording feature when you need it.

-Many newcomers to Procreate don’t even realize that the app is recording videos of their work progress.
-Once you realize what’s happening, you have a mountain of videos clogging up your iPad storage, and your battery life isn’t all that it’s cracked up to be.
+Many newcomers to Procreate don’t even realize that the app, by default, is set to automatically record videos of their work progress.
+Once you realize it’s automatic, you have a mountain of videos clogging up your iPad storage, and your battery life isn’t all that it’s cracked up to be.

 Time-lapse videos are not only a huge iPad storage issue, they also drain your iPad battery.

 If you want to optimize your battery life as much as possible, turn off the default setting whereby Procreate automatically records your work.